 The judges want to know why you deserve to win.
 An ideal pitch will show how you added value to deal processes, supported clients and offered creative solutions to complex situations.

 Your pitch may choose to highlight your successes across several different deals.
 All corporate and private equity transactions are captured by our shortlisting process and mandates to any party on the deal are valid – buyer, seller or target.
 Explain why these deals were so important and what you did as an adviser to get them across the line.

 Sometimes, one deal says it all.
 If you worked on a landmark transaction and that single deal tells the story of your year, then make clear you have selected one example to highlight.
 The judges look for the direct contribution your firm made to the process, especially if you were a lead adviser.

 - Any reference to non-Mergermarket awards and rankings

 - Deals that don’t meet our criteria for inclusion in Mergermarket’s database

 - Financing or underwriting on deals where you had no M&A mandate

 - Legal advice offered to financial advisers only

 - The pitches are treated as confidential documents.
 However, please clearly mark any previously undisclosed information as “confidential”.

-- There’s no need for a presentation, illustrations or pitchbooks; just 300 words will do fine.
+- There’s no need for a presentation, illustrations or pitchbooks; just a single page will do fine.